-Overview: This role oversees budgets and other resources for the whole marketing team, providing crucial support and guidance.
-In an Agile marketing team, this person is outside the core cross-functional team and takes a light touch when interacting with its members (checking progress and resources), so as not to slow them down too much with bureaucracy.
+Overview: Think about this person as the one who keeps an eye on everything.
+This strategic thinker oversees budgets and other resources for the whole marketing team, providing crucial support and guidance.
+In an Agile marketing team, this person is outside the core cross-functional team and takes a light touch when interacting with its members, checking progress and resources, so as not to slow them down too much with bureaucracy.

 - Direct demand generation and overall marketing strategy.